 Mark Melickian leads Sugar Felsenthal Grais & Helsinger LLP’s restructuring practice.
 Over the past 20 plus years, he has worked primarily on business transactional and litigation matters with a focus on… Read More

 Matt Christensen joined Johnson May in 2008 as an associate attorney.
 Now the managing partner of the firm, Matt has a civil litigation practice involving commercial law (finance and secured… Read More

-Bob Richards is chair of Dentons' Global and US Restructuring, Insolvency and Bankruptcy practice groups and practices in the areas of bankruptcy and insolvency-related transactions and litigation.
-His practice includes… Read More
+Bob Richards is chair of Dentons' Global Restructuring, Insolvency and Bankruptcy practice groups and practices in the areas of bankruptcy and insolvency-related transactions and litigation.
+His practice includes Chapter 11… Read More

 Tom Goldblatt founded Ravinia Capital in 1998 and serves as a Managing Partner.
 He has more than 20 years of operating experience in roles ranging from salesperson to CEO.
 Tom’s… Read More